-Limits for intermediate levels are found by drawing straight lines between the breaking points in the table on a linear (dB signal level) - linear (dB ratio) scale.
+Limits for intermediate levels are found by drawing straight lines between the breaking points in table 16 on a linear (dB signal level) - linear (dB ratio) scale.

 Compliance of the receiving distortion shall be checked by the appropriate method in TS 26.132.